Understand the risk of sharing the Cpanel, FTP, or admin access with developers. Precautions to take and how to revoke the access correctly

 You may also need to share CMS admin details where he may need to be changing things on the front end.

-For example if you want to upload a new theme for your WordPress blog, developer not only need to upload plugin using FTP, but will also need to activate the theme in WordPress admin area.
+For example, if you want to upload a new theme for your WordPress blog, the developer not only needs to upload plugin using FTP but will also need to activate the theme in the WordPress admin area.

-Ideally you should create a separate admin account for freelancer.
+Ideally, you should create a separate admin account for freelancers.

 Once you want to revoke access, there are certain things to be considered.

 If you have shared Cpanel, access with a developer, you may want to see if they have created any FTP accounts?